harirathod/odin-recipes/README.md

-The aim of this project is to build a website with links to web pages displaying different recipes.
+Recipes

+A website that displays different recipes!

-This will demonstrate my ability to use a variety of html tags.
+This will demonstrate the ability to use a variety of html tags.